peers/peerjs/docs/api.md

 Close the connection to the server, leaving all existing DataConnections intact.

 **Warning: This cannot be undone; the respective peer object will no longer be able to create or receive any connections and its ID will be forfeited on the (cloud) server.**

+### peer.isConnected()

+Returns true if there is an active connection to the PeerServer.

+### peer.isDestroyed()

+Returns true if this peer is destroyed and can no longer be used.

 ### Event: 'connection'